BillWagner/csharpstandard/standard/types.md

 type_parameter
     : identifier
     ;

-nullable_type_parameter
-    : non_nullable_non_value_type_parameter '?'
-    ;

-non_nullable_non_value_type_parameter
-    : type_parameter
-    ;
 ```

-The *type_parameter* in *nullable_type_parameter* shall be a type parameter that is constrained (§15.2.5) to be a non-nullable reference or non-nullable value type.

-In *nullable_type_parameter*, the annotation `?` indicates the intent that nullable type corresponding to the type arguments of this type are nullable.
-The absence of the annotation `?` indicates the intent that type arguments of this type are non-nullable.

 Since a type parameter can be instantiated with many different type arguments, type parameters have slightly different operations and restrictions than other types.